davidmalcolm/texi2rst/output/have-you-found-a-bug?.rst

   * If the compiler does not produce an error message for invalid input, that is a compiler bug.
-However, you should note that your idea of invalid input might be someone elses idea of an extension or support for traditional practice.
+However, you should note that your idea of 'invalid input' might be someone else's idea of 'an extension' or 'support for traditional practice'.

   * If you are an experienced user of one of the languages GCC supports, your suggestions for improvement of GCC are welcome in any case.